Lukepancrazi9/meet-app/README.md

 I want to add a shortcut for the app to my home screen So that I can quickly access it

-Scenario: User adds app shortcut to the home screen
+Scenario: User adds app shortcut to the home screen <br />
     - Given the user is using the app on a mobile device <br />
     - When the user selects "Add to Home Screen" from the browser options <br />
     - Then an app shortcut should be added to their home screen